 - Turn on Instant Pot.
-Press “Saute” and wait until it beeps 3x.
-Add oil and chicken and saute for 2-3 minutes.
+Press the “SAUTE” button.
+Add oil and wait until it’s hot before adding chicken pieces in.
+Saute for 2-3 minutes.

-- Turn off the SAUTE function and add the rest of the ingredients into the pot.
-Mix.
-Close the lid, turn the vent to “SEALING” and press the “MANUAL” button.
+- Turn off the SAUTE function and add in the rest of the ingredients, except for corn starch.
+Mix well.
+Close the lid, turn the vent to “SEALING” and press the “MANUAL” button (pressure cooking).
 Set timer to 5 minutes and cook on high pressure.

 - When the Instant Pot finished cooking, press “CANCEL” and wait for the pressure to be released naturally.
 After, open the lid and press “SAUTE” button.
 Stir in corn starch mixed with a tablespoon of water.
 Cook for about a minute before turning off the pressure cooker completely.